dotkernel/admin/README.md

 composer install
 ```

-You will get a prompt like this:
+You will be prompted with the below message to choose whether you want to inject ConfigProviders:
 ```shell
  Please select which config file you wish to inject 'Laminas\Validator\ConfigProvider' into:
   [0] Do not inject